The sun is out!

 Having a fair-skinned, freckled daughter who loves to be outside has helped me become even more aware of the sun’s power and how quickly it can damage us.
 Here are a few tips.

 Drink plenty of water.
 Room temperature or cool water is easier for the system to absorb.
-I know–ice is nice–but it makes the body work hard (creating heat) to warm it enough to absorb it.
-You will quench your thirst faster, without freezing your throat, with room temperature water.
+I know- ice is nice – but it makes the body work hard (creating heat) to warm it enough to absorb it.
+You will quench your thirst faster, without freezing your the tissues of your mouth, throat and stomach lining with room temperature water.
 Try and keep iced and frozen drinks to a minimum.
 Add slices of lemon, cucumber and mint to water to replenish electrolytes lost through sweat.

 Dress for the part